 Amsterdam, The Netherlands, is my usual foraging ground where I offer regular guided herb walks in local parks and streets.
 I would love to see more people feeling confident about harvesting and cooking some of the safe nutritious herbs / weeds /fruits which grow so freely around us.

 However foraging requires good knowledge and responsibly.
 Below you will find some basic urban foraging rules and a few herbs which may be growing close to your home.
 Please refer to the blogposts in the foraging category for more urban edible ideas and explore the links in the sidebar for more information.

-If you are in Amsterdam, do join one of my herbal foraging walks (during COVID-19 time in only able to offer 1:1 walks).
+If you are in Amsterdam, do join one of my herbal foraging walks.

 Endangered and threatened plant species, in the Netherlands.